 Annual cost savings were therefore predicted to total $10,976 a year, giving the whole project a payback period of just over four years.

 Getting the community onboard

-As part of community engagement, Watson and the other Blackwattle team members – former State Library chief executive and electrical engineer Dr Alex Byrne, international lawyer Paul White and management consultant Lucian Kafka – organised a community BBQ and information session.
+As part of community engagement, Watson and the other Blackwattle team members – former State Library chief executive and electrical engineer Dr Alex Byrne and international lawyer Paul White– organised a community BBQ and information session.